14 June Sunday, Reston to Albany

-Arrived in Medina around 6:45 and the innkeeper greeted us at the back door and locked the bikes in the spare garage.
+Arrived in Medina around 6:45pm and the innkeeper greeted us at the back door and locked the bikes in the spare garage.
 There's an impressive huge maple tree in yard.
-Quickly showered and walked to Zambistro for wild-caught salmon, potatoes and salad with Bells Two Hearted ale.
+We quickly showered and walked to Zambistro for wild-caught salmon, potatoes and salad with Bells Two Hearted ale.
 In bed around 10:30.
 Even though the ride was short we were tired from the long drive an anticipation of how the logistics would work.

 |Heading to Medina||Crossing the Medina bridge||Kerie on the Medina bridge|

 |Our room at Historic Village B&B||Crossing the Medina bridge||Kerie on the Medina bridge|